Thuringii: Political history

 The Thuringii established an empire in the late fifth century.
 It reached its territorial peak in the first half of the sixth before it was conquered by the Franks in 531–532.
 Examination of Thuringian grave sites reveal cranial features which suggest the strong presence of Hunnic women or slaves, perhaps indicating that many Thuringians took Hunnic wives or Hunnic slaves following the collapse of the Hunnic Empire.
 There is also evidence from jewellery found in graves that the Thuringians sought marriages with Ostrogothic and Lombard women.
 Under the leadership of Alboin, a large group of Thuringii joined the Lombards on their migration into Italy.
 The Lombard king Agilulf (590–616) was of Thuringian descent.

-After their conquest, the Thuringii were placed under Frankish duces (dukes), but they rebelled and had regained their independence by the late seventh century under Radulf.
+After their conquest, the Thuringii were placed under Frankish dukes, but they rebelled and had regained their independence by the late seventh century under Radulf.
 Towards the end of this century, parts of Thuringia came under Saxon rule.

-By the time of Charles Martel and Saint Boniface, they were again subject to the Franks and ruled by Frankish dukes with their seat at Würzburg in the south.
+By the time of Charles Martel and Saint Boniface, they were again subject to the Franks and ruled by Frankish dukes, with their seat at Würzburg in the south.
 Under Martel, the Thuringian dukes' authority was extended over a part of Austrasia and the Bavarian plateau.
 The valleys of the Lahn, Main, and Neckar rivers were included.
 The Naab formed the south-eastern border of Thuringia at the time.
 The Werra and Fulda valleys were within it also and it reached as far as the Saxon plain in the north.
-Its central location in Germania beyond the Rhine was the reason it became the point d'appui of Boniface's mission work.
+Its central location in Germania, beyond the Rhine, was the reason it became the point d'appui of Boniface's mission work.

 The Thuringii had a separate identity as late as 785–786, when one of their leading men, Hardrad, led an abortive insurrection against Charlemagne.
 The Carolingians codified the Thuringian legal customs (but perhaps did not use them extensively) as the Lex Thuringorum and continued to exact a tribute of pigs, presumably a Merovingian imposition, from the province.
 In the tenth century, under the Ottonians, the centre of Thuringian power lay in the north-east, near Erfurt.
 As late as the end of the tenth century, the porcine tribute was still being accepted by the King of Germany.